 In the summer term of Year 6, there are a number of academic transition days.

-For 2021 these are scheduled for the first week in July.
+For 2021 these are scheduled during July.
 Pupils joining us from small schools will have a special visit day separately to support them meeting, and making new friends.
 Year 6 pupils can also ask for a CHS ‘pen pal’ to write to them before they begin.

 At the start of term Year 7 are given a day in school on their own so that they can build their confidence and learn their way around.
 The ‘buddies’ will also come in on this day and support Year 7.